pondevelopment/pon-developer-guide/README.md

 - [Elastic Common Schema](https://www.elastic.co/guide/en/ecs-logging/overview/current/intro.html)
 - [Sentry](https://sentry.io/)

+### Key Principles of Secure Logging

+- **Avoid Logging Sensitive Data**: Ensure that logs do not contain sensitive information such as passwords, email addresses, or PII.
+Scrubbing or masking such data is crucial to maintaining privacy and security.
+- **Regular Review and Audit of Log Files**: Periodically review and audit log files to ensure they contain appropriate information and do not inadvertently capture sensitive data.
+- **Secure Log Storage and Access**: Store logs securely and restrict access.
+Logs can contain sensitive information and should be protected against unauthorized access.
+- **Integration with Monitoring Tools**: Utilize tools like Sentry for real-time error tracking and monitoring, enhancing the ability to respond to issues promptly.

+### Useful Resources

+- [Elastic Common Schema (ECS) Logging](https://www.elastic.co/guide/en/ecs-logging/overview/current/intro.html): Guidelines and standards for structured logging.
+- [Sentry](https://sentry.io/): A tool for real-time monitoring and error tracking.

+Incorporating these secure logging practices ensures that while logs provide valuable insights for development and maintenance, they do not become a liability by exposing sensitive information.

 ## Code Repository

 Pon has a company-wide GitHub Enterprise license managed by PonIT and Digital Solutions.